Skip to main content

 Solution

-NORC is leading a comprehensive evaluation of the Aligning Housing and Healthcare (AHAH) project.
+NORC led a comprehensive evaluation of the Aligning Housing and Healthcare (AHAH) project.

-AllianceChicago subcontracted with NORC to evaluate the AHAH project, aiming to provide insights into the sociotechnical factors involved in implementing a referral app.
+AllianceChicago subcontracted with NORC to evaluate the AHAH project, aiming to provide insights into the sociotechnical factors involved in implementing a shared electronic care plan application.
 To assess both technical feasibility and user experience, NORC conducted a comprehensive evaluation from May 2023 through September 2024.
 The evaluation focused on three key areas:

-• Assessing the technical feasibility of leveraging the MCC e-Care Plan and SDOH standards to develop a referral app connecting a community health center with a housing community-based organization
+• Assessing the technical feasibility of designing and developing a shared electronic care plan application implemented at a community health center and a community-based housing organization

-• Describing participant experiences regarding its design, implementation, use, and utility
+• Describing care team members’ experiences regarding its design, implementation, use, and utility of the electronic care plan

 This approach showcased NORC’s strengths in innovative evaluation methods for health IT solutions and responsiveness to client needs, ultimately providing actionable insights for scaling the referral app to other settings and enhancing service delivery for providers and patients.